FeatureLabs/minimum-dependency-generator/README.md

 ## Example

-This workflow uses the task to generate minimum dependencies.
+This workflow uses the task to generate minimum dependencies, save the output to a text file, and then will generated an Automated MR if there is a change in the minimum dependencies.

 ```yaml
 # minimum_dependency_checker.yml